Princess Alexandra of Greece (born 1968): Career

 Princess Alexandra is a certified child life specialist.

 In 2018, she graduated with a master's degree in fine arts from the New York Academy of Art.
 She works as a painter and portraitist.
 She has cited Melina Mercouri, Rita Wilson, Niki de Saint Phalle, Willem Claesz.
 Heda, and Rembrandt as her artistic inspiration.
-In 2020, she painted portraits of National Health Service members as part of a fundraising inititative.
+In 2020, she painted portraits of National Health Service members as part of a fundraising initiative.
 In 2022 she sold paintings as part of a benefit for visual aids.

 Princess Alexandra and her husband are patrons of the New York art scene.
 She is also an art collector.
 She owns a portrait of her grandfather, Prince Christopher of Greece and Denmark, painted by Philip de László in 1919, as part of her collection.

 Personal life

 Princess Alexandra married the perfumer Nicolas Mirzayantz on 27 June 1998 in Torcello.
-They have two sons, Tigran (born 2000) and Darius (born 2002).
+They have two sons.

 He is vice president of global business development for International Flavors & Fragrances.

 She is active in the New York social scene.
 In 2007, she was inducted into the International Best Dressed Hall of Fame List.

 She attended the funeral of her father, Prince Michael on 1 August 2024, and was seen with other Greek royal family members, including Princess Olga, Queen Anne-Marie of Greece, Queen Sofía of Spain, and Crown Prince Pavlos.